flipt-io/flipt-client-sdks/CONTRIBUTING.md

 ### 7. Create a PR

 Create a PR with the changes and we will review it as soon as possible.
-Please add any language specific idioms when it comes to packaging the client.
+Please add any language-specific idioms when it comes to packaging the client.
 This will allow us to automate and publish the client to the appropriate package manager.

 ### Conventional Commits